Efficient Multi-Template Learning for Structured Prediction: Experiments

-The testing results on the above two different set of templates are reported in Table \ref{tab:seg}.
-We observe the following facts.
-In TP1, four algorithms have similar F1 score with a difference at most $0.5\%$, except that CRF($\ell_2$) is $1\%$ higher than $\textrm{SVM}^{hmm}$ on AS.
-However, $\textrm{MTL}^{hmm}$ always demonstrate the highest $R_{iv}$, which means weighting strategy is more useful to predict the known words correctly.
-Even though $\textrm{MTL}^{hmm}$ and $\textrm{SVM}^{hmm}$ use the same set of features, $\textrm{MTL}^{hmm}$ is better than $\textrm{SVM}^{hmm}$ according to F1 score.
+The testing results on the standard split of the datasets are reported in Table \ref{tab:seg}.
+In TP1, except OnlineMKL, the rest four algorithms have similar F1 score with a difference at most $0.5\%$, but CRF($\ell_2$) is $1\%$ higher than $\textrm{SVM}^{hmm}$ on AS.
+IRW-CRF slightly outperforms CRF($\ell_2$) at most cases.
+However, $\textrm{MTL}^{hmm}$ always demonstrates the highest $R_{iv}$, which means weighting strategy is more useful to predict the known words correctly.
+Although $\textrm{MTL}^{hmm}$ and $\textrm{SVM}^{hmm}$ use the same set of features, $\textrm{MTL}^{hmm}$ is better than $\textrm{SVM}^{hmm}$ according to F1 score.
 This shows that the proposed weighting template strategy is helpful to boost the performance.
+However, OnlineMKL performs the worst among all algorithms.
+It may require some additional online-to-batch strategies~\cite{Dekel05,Dekel2008} for OnlineMKL to achieve the optimal batch-mode structured prediction performance.
 In TP2, the similar phenomena could be observed, but the difference of F1 score among different methods are enlarged.
-For example, for CityU dataset, $\textrm{MTL}^{hmm}$ is $2.1\%$ higher than CRFs. $\textrm{MTL}^{hmm}$ consistently shows the best F1 score among four algorithms.
-By comparing the results between TP1 and TP2, we find that adding more templates, such as templates $U10$-$U16$, degrades the performance of CRFs and $\textrm{SVM}^{hmm}$, but $\textrm{MTL}^{hmm}$ obtains slight improvements.
-Therefore, the performance of $\textrm{MTL}^{hmm}$ is not greatly affected by the arbitrary added templates.
-This may due to the fact that $\textrm{MTL}^{hmm}$ can effectively identify the important templates from a given set of arbitrary templates, and can remove unimportant templates simultaneously.
+For example, for CityU dataset, $\textrm{MTL}^{hmm}$ is $2.1\%$ higher than CRFs. $\textrm{MTL}^{hmm}$ consistently shows the best F1 score.

+By comparing the results between TP1 and TP2, we find that adding more templates, such as templates $U10$-$U16$, degrades the performance of CRFs and $\textrm{SVM}^{hmm}$, but $\textrm{MTL}^{hmm}$ and OnlineMKL obtain slight improvements.
+Therefore, the performance of weighting strategy in $\textrm{MTL}^{hmm}$ and OnlineMKL is not greatly affected by the arbitrarily added templates.
 However, CRF($\ell_2$) and $\textrm{SVM}^{hmm}$ do not consider this information, and CRF($\ell_1$) works poorly on CityU and PKU.
-This statement can be justified by the learned template weights.
-Figure \ref{fig:as_weight} shows one example of the learned template weights on AS with the settings of TP1 and TP2.
-We can observe that most of the weights are assigned to templates $U05$ to $U09$ in TP1, but $U07$ turns out to be not important when adding $U10$-$U16$ to TP1.
-Moreover, $U16$ is also considered as a redundant template in TP2.
-We can conclude that $\textrm{MTL}^{hmm}$ can effectively and efficiently handle arbitrary templates without performance degradation, but CRFs and $\textrm{SVM}^{hmm}$ cannot.
+Moreover, OnlineMKL demonstrates worse performance than $\textrm{MTL}^{hmm}$ more than $3\%$ with respect to F1 on PKU.
+This is due to the fact that $\textrm{MTL}^{hmm}$ can effectively identify the important templates from a given set of templates, and can remove unimportant templates simultaneously; while OnlineMKL may not be so effective in this case.